lukiwieser/racetrack/README.md

 ## Scenario

-Consider a racetrack with discrete cells, like in *Figure 1*.
+Consider a racetrack with discrete cells, as shown in *Figure 1*.
 The goal for the racecar (red) is to drive as fast as possible from the start line (yellow) to the finish line (green), without crashing into the walls (white).

 Each game begins at a random position on the start line.
-At each timestamp the car can choose an action, to increase or decrease its velocity by 1 in any direction, or do nothing.
+At each timestamp, the car can choose an action: increase or decrease its velocity by 1 in any direction, or do nothing.
 During training, there is a 10% chance that the chosen action is ignored.
-If the car crashes into the wall its position is reset to a random position on the start line.
+If the car crashes into the wall, its position is reset to a random position on the start line.

 ## Implementation